 - 3 Worst Neighborhoods in Chicago for Airbnb Rental Properties: Hyde Park, McKinley Park, and Belmont Central

-- Chicago Airbnb Legal Status: Only legal for owner-occupied residential real estate properties.
+- Chicago Airbnb Legal Status: Airbnb rentals in the Chicago real estate market are only legal for owner-occupied residential real estate properties.
 Single family homes, duplexes, and other multi family homes face different restrictions on the number of dwelling units which can be rented out on short term basis.
 Registration is required for shared housing units, while vacation rentals need a license.
 A total of 10.5% city tax has to be paid.

 - Annual Events in Chicago with the Highest Airbnb Occupancy Rate: